rhugvedd/Video-Classification-Spatiotemporal-convolutions/README.md

 - einops

 ## Model Architecture
 The video classification model is based on a custom 3D convolutional neural network (CNN) architecture.
-It consists of multiple residual blocks and convolutional layers, designed to extract high-level features from video frames and generate captions based on these features.
+It consists of multiple residual blocks and convolutional layers, designed to extract high-level features from video frames and classify them based on these features.

 The 3D convolutional neural network model is based off the paper [A Closer Look at Spatiotemporal Convolutions for Action Recognition](https://arxiv.org/abs/1711.11248v3).
 The paper compares several versions of 3D ResNets.
 Instead of operating on a single image with dimensions `(height, width)`, like standard ResNets, these operate on video volume `(time, height, width)`.